 Since the beginning of my blog, a number of friends have asked me, “What do you talk to your grandparents/grandma about?”
 I can’t say I’m the guru in this area, but having lived and worked with seniors, I thought I’d compile some tips or suggestions on how to make more meaningful conversation with grandparents (more on this here).
 Any additional thoughts WELCOME!

-- Bring in your exciting life and keep talking – It’s not always a great habit to talk about yourself, but when talking with a grandparent especially, I think it can be helpful to talk about yourself.
+It’s not always a great habit to talk about yourself, but when talking with a grandparent especially, I think it can be helpful.
 My bet is you may get requests for more!
 Just like with our parents, our grandparents enjoy when we share our lives with them, no matter how unimportant you may think your life activities are.
-Check out my DIY posts to get an idea of some conversation starters (It helps that my grandma was a former home economics teacher).

 In one of my first jobs when I worked at a retirement community, I literally would just talk and talk with elderly residents all day long.
 I worked in the fitness center and talking made workouts go by faster for the residents.
 Working with seniors daily encouraged me to try new things in life simply because it made for a good story when I went to work the next day.
 If you are lacking in conversation with your grandparents, try making a new recipe, run on a new trail, get in touch with your elementary school friend, go camping!
 Then share it with your grandparents the next time you visit or call.
 It can lead to a good conversation about Facebook and probably lead you to a more adventurous life.